yekyam/AsmInterpreter/README.md

 **mov al  5**

 Comamnds can be capitalized, registers can be lowercase, commas seperating the arguments are optional, and you can pass in a variable number of arguments, so no need to pass NULL for every blank argument.

+## Compiler
+The compiler, as of right now, has the exact same functionality as the interpreter.
+Compile the file compiler.cpp:
+**compiler (mode) (fileIN) (optional fileOUT)** *:There are two modes, 1 and 2.
+FileIN is the file you are compiling/executing, and FileOUT is the file that you are creating.*

+## Example Compiler:
+$./compiler 1 Test Output
+$./compiler 2 Output